jquense/yup/README.md

 and the validation function will pass in an additional `done` function as the last parameter to be called with the validity.

-for the `message` argument you can provide a string which is will interpolate certain values if specified using the `${param}` syntax.
+For the `message` argument you can provide a string which is will interpolate certain values if specified using the `${param}` syntax.
 By default all test messages are passed a `path` value which is valuable in nested schemas.

-the `test` function is called with the current `value`, along with `path` and `context` if they exist.
+The `test` function is called with the current `value`, along with `path` and `context` if they exist.
 For more advanced validations you can use the alternate signature to provide more options (see below):

 ```js